ShivanshGarg007/Follow_along_project/README.md

 - Ensured proper UI styling using Tailwind CSS.
 - Set up basic authentication logic to handle user login.

-This milestone laid the groundwork for the E-Commerce application by setting up the project structure and implementing the first user-facing feature.

 ---

 ## Milestone 3 Progress 🚀

 ### ✅ Backend Folder Structure
 - Organized backend code with separate folders for routes, controllers, models, and middleware.
-- Introduced `utils` and `middlewares` directories for better modularity.

 ### ✅ Server Setup
 - Created a backend server using Node.js and Express.
-- Configured the server to listen on a designated port.

 ### ✅ Database Connection
 - Integrated MongoDB to store and manage data.
-- Verified successful connection between the server and MongoDB.

 ### ✅ Error Handling
 - Implemented a global error handler for better debugging.
-- Provided meaningful error messages for invalid requests and failed operations.

-### ✅ README Update
-- Documented Milestone 3 progress in this README file.

-This milestone focused on setting up a solid backend infrastructure to support the application’s growth and data management.

 ---

 ## Milestone 4: Creating User Model and Controller 🚀

-### ✅ **User Model Implementation**
+### ✅ User Model Implementation
-- Defined a **User Schema** using Mongoose to store user details (name, email, password, etc.).
+- Defined a **User Schema** using Mongoose.
-- Implemented necessary **validations** to ensure data integrity.
 - Integrated **bcrypt** for secure password hashing.

-### ✅ **User Controller Setup**
+### ✅ User Controller Setup
-- Developed controller functions to:
+- Developed controller functions for user management.
-  - **Create new users**
-  - **Retrieve user details**
-  - **Update user information**
-  - **Delete users** if necessary
-- Handled error responses for **invalid or duplicate user entries**.

-### ✅ **Multer File Upload Integration**
+### ✅ Multer File Upload Integration
 - Configured **Multer** to handle file uploads (e.g., profile pictures).
-- Implemented logic to **store and retrieve uploaded images**.
-- Ensured file validation to prevent invalid file types from being uploaded.

-### ✅ **Project Submission**
-- Pushed the updated code to GitHub.
-- Updated the README with Milestone 4 details.

-This milestone strengthened the **user management** aspect of our application, making it more robust and scalable for future enhancements.

 ---

 ## Milestone 5: Creating the Signup Page 🚀

-### ✅ **Sign-Up Page UI Development**
+### ✅ Sign-Up Page UI Development
-- Created the user interface for the Sign-Up page using Tailwind CSS.
+- Designed the Sign-Up page using Tailwind CSS.
-- Included fields for name, email, and password.
-- Designed the page to be user-friendly and visually appealing.

-### ✅ **Form Validation**
-- Implemented client-side form validation to ensure data quality.
+- Implemented client-side form validation.
-- Validated email format, password strength (e.g., minimum length), and other necessary fields.
-- Provided user-friendly error messages for invalid inputs.

-### ✅ **README Update**
-- Documented Milestone 5 progress in this README file.

-This milestone focused on creating the user registration interface and ensuring that the data entered by the user is valid before being sent to the backend.
-This improves user experience and reduces the load on the server.

 ---

-## Milestone 10: Product Schema & Endpoint Creation 🚀
+## Milestone 6: Backend Signup Endpoint and Password Encryption 🚀

-### ✅ **Product Schema Implementation**
-- Defined a **Product Schema** using Mongoose to store product details (name, description, price, image URL, etc.).
-- Ensured necessary validations such as required fields and correct data types.

-### ✅ **Product Endpoint Creation**
+### ✅ Signup Endpoint Implementation
-- Developed a **POST endpoint** to receive and store product details in MongoDB.
-- Implemented validation to ensure only valid data is saved.

-### ✅ **Data Integrity & Security**
-- Enforced validation rules to prevent incorrect data entries.
-- Added error handling for invalid requests and duplicate product entries.

-### ✅ **README Update**
-- Documented Milestone 10 progress in this README file.

-This milestone focused on defining the product structure and creating an API to add products to the database securely.
+- Created a new route to handle user registration.
+- Used `bcrypt` to hash passwords securely.

 ---

+## Milestone 7: Backend Login Endpoint and Password Validation 🚀

+### ✅ Login Endpoint Implementation
+- Created a backend route for user login.
+- Implemented password validation using `bcrypt.compare`.

+---

+## Milestone 8: Product Card Component and Homepage Layout 🚀

+### ✅ Frontend Product Card Component
+- Designed and implemented a reusable Product Card component.
+- Created a responsive homepage to display multiple Product Cards.

+---

+## Milestone 9: Product Input Form 🚀

+### ✅ Product Form Implementation
+- Designed a form for adding product details.
+- Integrated backend database storage with validation.

+---

+## Milestone 10: Product Schema and API Endpoint 🚀

+### ✅ Product Schema Implementation
+- Defined a **Product Schema** in Mongoose.
+- Implemented validation for fields like name, price, and image URL.

+### ✅ API Endpoint for Adding Products
+- Created a **POST** endpoint to store product details in MongoDB.
+- Ensured proper validation before saving the data.

+---

-## Milestone 11: Displaying Products Dynamically 🚀
+## Milestone 11: Dynamic Product Display 🚀

-### ✅ **Product Data Retrieval**
+### ✅ Fetching Product Data
-- Created a **GET endpoint** to retrieve all stored products from MongoDB.
+- Created an endpoint to retrieve all stored products from MongoDB.
-- Extracted data from the database and sent it to the frontend.

-### ✅ **Frontend Data Handling**
-- Wrote a function in the frontend to **fetch product data** from the backend API.
+- Implemented API call logic in the frontend to fetch data dynamically.
-- Handled API responses, ensuring data is properly received and formatted.

-### ✅ **Dynamic Product Display**
+### ✅ Displaying Products
-- Integrated the received product data into the existing **Product Card component**.
+- Passed fetched product data to the Product Card component.
-- Displayed products dynamically on the homepage.
+- Rendered product information dynamically on the homepage.
-- Ensured a responsive and visually appealing layout using Tailwind CSS.

-### ✅ **README Update**
-- Documented Milestone 11 progress in this README file.

-This milestone focused on bridging the backend and frontend by retrieving product data and displaying it dynamically in the UI.
-This makes the homepage fully functional by showcasing stored products dynamically.
+---

+This README documents the progress of our e-commerce project, covering all key milestones and functionalities implemented so far. 🚀